AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 The Global Admin Console introduces a role called the [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html).
 This role is distinct from a system administrator and allows you to do the following:

 - View the global landscape of your total Adobe investment across all Admin Consoles added to the Global Admin Console hierarchy.
-- Monitor their Adobe license & resource assignments and usage across multiple Admin Consoles.
+- Monitor Adobe license and resource assignments and usage across multiple Admin Consoles.
 - Create Admin Consoles or organizations.
 - Allocate product licenses from a root or parent Admin Console to child Admin Consoles sitting below within the hierarchy.
 - Maintain their current day-to-day operations; the system admins can continue to manage their Admin Consoles.
 As an example, a global admin can allocate a product to a child Admin Console but not assign it to its users.
 The system admin will receive the seats within their Admin Console and will assign the products to their users.